 Stephanie Alexander Kitchen Garden Foundation

-Recently I had the pleasure (on behalf of Think Tasmania) of joining Stephanie Alexander and Ben Taylor, both from the Kitchen Garden Foundation, and over 45 fellow Tasmanians on an uplifting tour of three Tasmanian schools, all proud to be part of this amazing program.
+Recently I had the pleasure of joining Stephanie Alexander and Ben Taylor, both from the Kitchen Garden Foundation, and over 45 fellow Tasmanians on an uplifting tour of three Tasmanian schools, all proud to be part of this amazing program.

 Moonah Primary School

 Our journey began at Moonah Primary School, which established a garden program in the first round of funding.
 There have been four rounds of funding to date, so by now it’s a well established garden.
 Walking across the school yard, we were met by a delightful group of children who simply shine with pride for their garden.
 They tend the garden beds under supervision from Tino Carnevale (Gardening Australia) and you sense a strong, enthusiastic vibe.